ROTH MKM slashes price target on Applied Digital Corporation [APLD] – find out why.

-Applied Digital Corporation [NASDAQ: APLD] price surged by 5.27 percent to reach at $0.31.
-The company report on November 28, 2023 at 8:00 AM that Applied Digital to Host Ribbon Cutting Ceremony at its 200-Megawatt Datacenter in Garden City, Texas.
+Applied Digital Corporation [NASDAQ: APLD] gained 2.27% on the last trading session, reaching $6.76 price per share at the time.
+The company report on December 19, 2023 at 8:00 AM that Applied Digital Announces Long-Term Supply Agreement with TerraForm Power.

-The Facility Brings Applied Digital to 480MW of Total Hosting Capacity Across its Blockchain Hosting Locations.
+“Partnering with one of the world’s largest and most reputable renewable power operators is a testament to our industry-leading digital infrastructure platform,” said Applied Digital Chairman and CEO Wes Cummins.
+“The TerraForm Power team has been instrumental in moving this project forward through a congested regulatory pipeline in Texas, which will allow us to leverage low-cost power while concurrently allowing TerraForm Power to monetize their assets and alleviate transmission congestion in the area.”.

 Top 5 Artificial Intelligence Stocks to Buy for 2024